Diegomangasco/Argo-Ai_driven_framewoRk_for_countinG_peOple/README.md

 If you use the content of this repository, please reference the following paper:

-> R. Rusca, A. Carluccio, D. Gasco and P. Giaccone, "Privacy-Aware Crowd Monitoring and WiFi Traffic Emulation for Effective Crisis Management," 2023 International Conference on Information and Communication Technologies for Disaster Management (ICT-DM), Cosenza, Italy, 2023, pp. 1-6, doi: 10.1109/ICT-DM58371.2023.10286944.
-[URL](https://ieeexplore.ieee.org/document/10286944) [BibTeX](/cite.bib)
+> R. Rusca, D. Gasco, C. Casetti and P. Giaccone, "Privacy-preserving WiFi fingerprint-based people counting for crowd management" - Computer Communications, 2024 [URL](https://www.sciencedirect.com/science/article/pii/S0140366424002482) [BibTeX](/cite.bib)

 This Python script is designed to analyze wireless network traffic captured in a PCAP file and count devices that use either globally unique MAC addresses or locally administered MAC addresses.
 It also performs clustering of devices based on their network capabilities.